BitcoinMonk/mempool-mcp/README.md

 # Mempool MCP Server

-An MCP (Model Context Protocol) server that connects AI assistants like Claude to the [Mempool.space](https://mempool.space) Bitcoin explorer API.
+An MCP server that connects AI assistants like Claude to mempool.space or your own self-hosted instance.
 Query blockchain data, mempool statistics, fees, mining pools, and Lightning Network information directly through natural language.

 ## What is this?